tnichols217/notes/ARTS 302/Readings/Ching/3 - Form and Space.md

 ### Openings at Corners

 - Can be used to brighten a corner
-- Usually erodes the bu
+- Usually erodes the boundaries of the plane
+- Larger in size => less definition the planes have
+- Multiple corner openings on different cor

 ### Openings between Planes